 Courses offered during the May term and summer sessions are arranged to help students make up deficiencies or to accelerate their programs.
-The same academic standards are maintained as in the fall and spring semesters.
-Because of the accelerated nature of these programs, no unexcused absences are allowed.
+Academic policies apply equally in May and summer sessions as they do in the fall and spring semesters.
+Because of the accelerated nature of May and summer courses, no unexcused absences are allowed.